“Candy might be sweet, but it’s a traveling carnival blowing through town. Pie is home. People always come home.”

 These pies are delicious eaten out of hand, but they’re equally fantastic warm with a scoop of ice cream (or with a slice of cheddar cheese).

-3 ready to bake 9″ pie crusts
+3 ready to bake 9″ pie crusts (or homemade two-crust dough)

 2 lbs. apples, peeled and diced small